yohn-dezmon/lending-club-loan-pipeline/README.md

 | All traffic | <spark-security-group> | self |

-With more time I would included methods within my loan_processor.py module to write one large table in Redshift.
+With more time I would included methods within my loan_processor.py module to write the majority of the data into one large table in Redshift.
 Additionally I would have done some aggregations on the data and stored those aggregations in separate tables.

 ## Aggregations: